 Across the board, brokers and consultants provide two main pieces of value: strategic advice and coordination.
-They also potentially can secure the lowest price, but not always.
-This solution tends to be relationship-focused and a great consultant will try to understand your business needs and culture and offer solutions that are perfect for you.
-They often will provide a single point of contact for you for all your benefits needs throughout the year so that you don’t have to deal with multiple vendors on billing questions, etc. Moreover, many innovative brokers work with fantastic tech platforms (e.g. Flock or Maxwell Health) and provide many of the efficiencies and features that other tech platforms provide as well.
+They can potentially secure the lowest price, too, but not always.
+This solution tends to be relationship-focused, and a great consultant will try to understand your business needs and culture to offer solutions perfect for you.
+They often will provide a single point of contact for all your benefits needs throughout the year so you don’t have to deal with multiple vendors on billing questions, etc. Moreover, many innovative brokers work with fantastic tech platforms (e.g., Flock or Maxwell Health) and provide many of the efficiencies and features as other tech platforms.

-One point to consider though are how much time you have to consult with the broker.
-Do you want to meet regularly or do you prefer a big up front time investment and then let a platform manage everything for you?
-Another limitation is that an individual broker may be constrained in the carriers that they can work with, and they may not have access to the most innovative solutions on the market.
+One point to consider, though, is how much time you have to consult with the broker.
+Do you want to meet regularly, or do you prefer a big upfront time investment before letting a platform manage everything?
+Another limitation is that an individual broker may be constrained in the carriers they can work with, and they may not have access to the most innovative solutions on the market.

 Value of tech platforms

-The primary value of a tech platform is efficiency for the benefits manager and a consistent (but not always better) experience for individual employees.
-By working with a tech platform, you can simply set up your company in the system with little to no paperwork, and relatively quickly work through your vendor and plan selections.
-Then, employee enrollment is digital and streamlined for your team, and it’s easy to manage employees as they come and go.
-Oftentimes, these platforms have a great UI and work incredibly well for tech-forward, innovative companies as they provide a fantastic experience for the team.
+The primary value of a tech platform is efficiency for the benefits manager and a consistent — though not always better — experience for individual employees.
+By working with a tech platform, you can set up your company in the system with little to no paperwork and quickly work through your vendor and plan selections.
+Employee enrollment is digital and streamlined for your team, and it’s easy to manage employees as they come and go.
+Often, these platforms have a great UI and work incredibly well for tech-forward, innovative companies as they provide a fantastic experience for the team.

 Additionally, tech platforms may offer a wider vendor selection than any one broker, and they also may have the newest, most innovative solutions available to you.

-Some concerns are to understand what the support is like (relative to your single broker contact) as well as the vendor limitations.
-For instance, if you find a great new pet insurance company, you may not be able to bring that onto the platform that you’re using.
-Worth being aware of.
+Some concerns include the support relative to your single broker contact and the vendor limitations.
+For instance, if you find a great new pet insurance company, you may not be able to bring that onto the platform you’re using.

-Value of working directly with a carrier / vendor
+Value of working directly with a carrier or vendor

 That last point brings me to the third option: working direct.
 Regardless of whether you use a broker or a platform, you may find a solution that is perfect for your company, but the broker isn’t appointed or the tech platform isn’t integrated.
 In that case, see if you can go direct.
 In addition to procuring the benefit you want for your team, you may even secure a lower cost.
-The natural tradeoff here is that you have another relationship to manage, and your employees may have one more place to enroll, but going direct is often a great option to consider for with some insurance carriers, and especially for a unique team benefit or work perk (e.g. Car2Go, Embrace Pet Insurance).
+The natural trade-off here is that you have another relationship to manage, and your employees may have one more place to enroll.
+Going direct, however, is often a great option to consider for with some insurance carriers, and especially for a unique team benefit or work perk (e.g., Car2Go and Embrace Pet Insurance).

-There truly is no right answer to the question of whether to go with a benefits broker or a platform, but hopefully this post has given you a great framework to evaluate your needs and point you toward a potential option.
-Once you’re leaning toward one option or the other, be sure to check out my two upcoming posts on how to choose a specific broker or benefits tech platform.
+There is no right answer to the question of whether to go with a benefits broker or a platform, but hopefully this post has given you the framework to evaluate your needs and find potential options.
+Once you’re leaning toward one option or the other, check out my posts on how to choose a specific broker or benefits tech platform.